-This is a follow up story for Amanda Louise.
-If you're interested in reading how they got started, published almost 2 years ago, check it out here.
+This is a follow up story for Amanda Louise Swimwear.
+If you're interested in reading how they got started, published over 4 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Well hello again!
 Amanda Freick here - the owner of AmandaLouise.
 We’re a Luxury Beach and Fitness Competition swimwear company completely dedicated to the women in our community.
 Although I LOVE bikinis, my real purpose is supporting the physical, mental, and spiritual health of my girls.
 I like to say that the swimwear is the physical embodiment of that because you look great, you feel great.

 Our business is in two parts.
 1) Luxury Beachwear and 2) Fitness Competition Suits.

 1) I freaking love bikinis.
 I live in Arizona where it’s pool weather 6months (or more) out of the year.
 I have a pretty specific style when it comes to my swim wardrobe, simple yet sexy.
 I knew what I wanted, but couldn’t find it on the shelves.
 Now I create made-to-order, high-quality suits for women like me who just want to be simple, sexy, and show off their curves.
 Our 2020 collection is called Crystal Vibes and includes a genuine crystal with your swimwear.
 This came about because I’ve stepped into my spirituality practice over the last couple of years, and knew I wanted to blend it somehow into my swim line (beyond just talking about it on my podcast - Confessions of a Fit Chick.)